codebreaker3008/web/news-nextjs-master/README.md

 ## Contributing

 We welcome contributions from the community to improve NewsGlance.
 Whether it's fixing a bug, adding a new feature, or suggesting enhancements, your contributions are highly appreciated.
-To contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).